wgoldie/organization/README.md

 basic organization tools repo for myself

-currently just has a trello/style task tracking system with columns/cards.
+currently just has a trello/style task tracking system with columns/cards and a basic SRS-based flashcard sysstem.

 ## requirements:
 - postgres installation on the host machine or elsewhere,